hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 ### 7.3 Partial Searches

-" find/part takes either a count or an ending position."
+> find/part takes either a count or an ending position.

 In Red `find/part` takes:
 ```